DerxwnaKapsyla/Pokemon-Essentials/A Useful Folder Full of Useful Things/Check out this Readme.txt

 Essentials type chart, as well as text documents created by both Agastya and Derxwna in regards to 1.8 mechanics and concepts.

-If for whatever reason you care about your save file within the DevKit's micro game, please take note that a future update to the DevKit may render that save file broken.
-If that happens, there will be a notice on my blog and the relevant threads.
+Do not get too attached to your save file, and be prepared to start a new save file at any time.
+Changes to internal coding, the way certain events are handled, and the various phases of the moon may render your existing save file broken, and will require a full restart.

 ----------------------------------------------------------------------
-TE04.
+TA04.
 GAME INFORMATION
 ----------------------------------------------------------------------
-Touhoumon Essentials is a a development kit built on the Essentials Game Engine for RPG Maker XP.
-It comes with Generation I-IV for its core franchise (With Generation V moves and stats), as well as the mechanics of Touhou Puppet Play Generation 1.812x developed by Hemoglobin A1c.
-The kit allows individuals to make their own Touhoumon fangame outside of the need to utilize ROM Hacking.
-There are a few differences to vanilla 1.8, most notably Puppets of the Touhou Project characters from Touhou 13: Ten Desires up to, and including, Touhou 14.5: Urban Legend in Limbo.
-Several of these new Puppets, as well as tweaked older ones, come from Touhoumon Purple, made by Agastya, and Touhoumon Unnamed, made by DoesntKnowHowToPlay.
-The DevKit also features a fully functional, if perhaps excessive, 34 Type Chart system, to allow Pokemon and Puppet mechanics to function independantly of one another.

-Within Touhoumon Essentials is a Micro-Game that revolves around Red, and takes place during the events of Touhoumon Faith & Prayer Version.
-The events of this game are dubiously canonical at best, but it shows a small xample of what can be done with the engine.
+Touhoumon Asteria is a game built around the Essentials Game Engine for RPG Maker XP, with the 1.8 generation of Touhou Puppet Play at its core.
+It fuses the aforementioned generation of TPP with the mechanics of the Fourth+ Generation of the parent franchise.

+Asteria is a somewhat untraditional fangame, focusing more on plot than on becoming a Master Trainer or completing the dex.
+As such, the Gym Challenge is an optional part of the game.
+With the redesign, the world should be accessable to the player from the start.
+Certain areas might be blocked off because of main or side quest progression, but this is to be expected of most games.
+If you notice any issues with an area you shouldn't be able to access yet, please contact me.
 ----------------------------------------------------------------------
-TE05.
+TA05.
 DEFAULT CONTROLS
 ----------------------------------------------------------------------
 These are the default controls for the game.
 These cannot be changed in game.